-In many surveys, it was found that most of the cyber-attacks are successful because of the negligence on the part of employees.
-This fact is extremely concerning in nature since an organization’s most important resource is its data and information.
-The custodian of this data is its employees.
-In case, the employees within the organization are vulnerable to such threats, the possibility of an organization being prone to such cyber-attacks increases.
+It was found in many of the surveys that most of the cyber-attacks are successful because of the negligence on the part of employees.
+This fact is extremely concerning in nature since data and information are an organization’s most important resources.

 With employee risk score, the organization can measure the vulnerability of its employees.
 The score helps the organization to analyse employees’ behaviour and response towards various cyber-attacks.